clearFrost/Exertrack/README.md

 Submitted by: **Jason Kang**

-**Excertrack** is a health metrics app that allows users to track their excer
+**Excertrack** is a health metrics app that allows users to track their exercise.

 Time spent: **15** hours spent in total